 As a clueless beginner, I was easily seduced by fabrics way beyond my current skill level.
 Silly me had no clue about grainlines or body and drape.

 So I ended up with a fabric stash of very beautiful fabrics that were too light, too slippery, too fray happy, too maddening.
-Yes, I’m looking straight at you my beloved charmeuse and peachskin!
+Yes, I’m looking straight at you my beloved charmeuse and peachskin and tissue weight jersey!

-So for now, take my advice and stick to cotton, cotton, and more cotton.
+So for now, take my advice and stick to cotton, cotton, more cotton, and cotton blends.

 And if you think you will get bored… Trust me, you won’t.